 • Nurse enrolled in doctorate or post-doctorate programs

-• Availability to attend the Annual Research Meeting.
+• Availability to attend the ARM on the specified dates.

 To apply, applicants must upload and submit the following materials to the online application system: